simonmichael/hledger/doc/DOCS.md

 ### Update dev manuals on the website

-When updates to the generated manuals land in the master branch of the hledger repo on github, they will automatically update the latest (dev) manuals on hledger.org.
+When updates to the generated manuals land in the master branch of the hledger repo on github, the latest (dev) manuals on hledger.org will update automatically.

 (The website manuals are rendered from `site/src/VERSION/*.md` in the hledger_site repo, which are symlinked copies of `hledger/hledger.md`, `hledger-ui/hledger-ui.md` and `hledger-web/hledger-web.md` in the hledger repo.)